madhouse-divider

 Satoshi Kon

 Satoshi Kon loved dealing with the abstract, surreal, and fantastic.
 All of his movies have at least brief nudity and violence, and are thus not recommended for children.
-The plots of his works also often become complex quite quickly and you may not have an entirely enjoyable experience with his movies if you don’t have a moderate intellect or the ability to suspend your disbelief and be absorbed into the universes that he creates.
+The plots of his works also often become complex quite quickly and you may not have an entirely enjoyable experience with his movies if you don’t possess a moderate intellect or the ability to suspend your disbelief and be absorbed into the universes that he creates.
 Satoshi Kon died of pancreatic cancer at the age of 46 on Aug.
-24, 2010 before finishing his fifth anime movie that will now be released posthumously in 2011, Dreaming Machine.
+24, 2010 before finishing his fifth anime movie Dreaming Machine that due to financial issues is slated to be completed and released within the next five years.

 Perfect Blue (1998)